We all need some sun exposure — it's the top source of vitamin D, which helps our bodies absorb calcium for stronger, healthier bones.

-Most kids rack up a lot of their lifetime sun exposure before age 18, so it's important that parents teach their children how to enjoy fun in the sun safely.
-With the right precautions, you can greatly reduce your child's chance of developing skin cancer.
+Most kids get much of their lifetime sun exposure before age 18, so it's important for parents to teach them how to enjoy fun in the sun safely.
+Taking the right precautions can greatly reduce your child's chance of developing skin cancer.

-The sun radiates light to the earth, and part of that light consists of invisible ultraviolet (UV) rays.
+The sun radiates light to the earth, and part of that light consists of invisible UV rays.
 When these rays reach the skin, they cause tanning, burning, and other skin damage.